data-apis/array-api/spec/extensions/linear_algebra_functions.md

 -   **x**: _&lt;array&gt;_

     -   input array having shape `(..., M, M)` and whose innermost two dimensions form square matrices.
 Must have a floating-point data type.

--   **upper**: _bool_

-    -   If `True`, use the upper-triangular part to compute the eigenvalues and eigenvectors.
-If `False`, use the lower-triangular part to compute the eigenvalues and eigenvectors.
-Default: `False`.

 #### Returns